• Skip to main content

 They'll be good in the fridge for closer to 1 week.

-You can freeze these cookies and then pull them out to thaw about 30 minutes before you want to serve them.
-They should be good in the freezer for up to 3 months.
+You can freeze these cookies in a freezer-safe bag or container for up to 3 months.
+Pull them out to thaw about 30 minutes before you want to serve them.

 Chocolate pretzel cookies on a blue board with pretzel pieces.